 We had been unsure of whether it was even possible to make to the island and back, but when the driver’s smiling friend appeared at our window with a ticket book in hand and bursting with enthusiasm about his new boat that miraculously wasn’t full, we decided to just go for it.
 We paid a deposit and continued on our way to Kuta.

-Day one of the boat journey to Komodo, on land
+Day one of the boat journey to Komodo from Lombok, on land

-And so, as is often the way with Asian backpacking journeys, it started with an early morning pick up time and not knowing whether anyone would come for us.
+And so, as is often the way with Asian backpacking journeys, our boat trip to Komodo Island from Lombok started with an early morning pick up time and not knowing whether anyone would come for us.

 This time, our pre-arranged ride was a different guy in an ordinary car who stopped to pick up his – stunning- girlfriend and their baby on the way.